 - Metatarsalgia is common in people who partake in high-impact or long-distance sports such as long-distance running, cycling, and rock-climbing

 - These activities exert a lot of sustained pressure on the balls of the feet, leading to inflammation

-- The metatarsals bones are connecting the toes and to the ankles and people most at risk of developing metatarsalgia are those with high foot arches and those who wear high heels or ill-fitting shoes for long periods at a time
+- The metatarsals are bones connecting the toes to the ankles and people most at risk of developing metatarsalgia are those with high foot arches and those who wear high heels or ill-fitting shoes for long periods at a time

 Treatment and prevention of metatarsalgia